MaxudMSU/csds-sev-2023/README.md

-# csds-sev-2023
+# Solutions of ODE tasks

+## About

-Solutions of tasks proposed by proffesor George Osipenko in 2023
+There are some tasks proposed by proffesor of Sevastopol branch of MSU George Osipenko within the course "Computer simulation of dynamical systems".